MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 Any changes to this setting only affect newly created meeting recordings, not existing recordings.
 Admins can't change the expiration time on existing meeting recordings.

-The expiration value is an integer for days which can be set as follows:
+The expiration value is an integer for days that can be set as follows:

 - Minimum value: 1
 - Maximum value: 99999